 Satisfactory Academic Progress-SAP

 Federal regulations require that all recipients of student financial assistance make satisfactory academic progress toward a degree or eligible certificate.
-Students applying for assistance through the Federal Pell Grant, Federal SEOG, Federal Work Study, TEACH Grant, Oklahoma Tuition Aid Grant (OTAG), Federal Perkins Loan, Direct Subsidized Stafford Loan, Direct Unsubsidized Stafford Loan, Direct Parent PLUS Loan and Direct Graduate PLUS Loan programs must meet THREE requirements to maintain their financial aid eligibility at The University of Tulsa.
+Students applying for assistance through the Federal Pell Grant, Federal SEOG, Federal Work Study, TEACH Grant, Oklahoma Tuition Aid Grant (OTAG), Oklahoma Tuition Equilization Grant (OTEG), OK Promise, Federal Perkins Loan, Direct Subsidized Loan, Direct Unsubsidized Loan, Direct Parent PLUS Loan and Direct Graduate PLUS Loan programs must meet THREE requirements to maintain their financial aid eligibility at The University of Tulsa.

 QUALITATIVE: First, students are required to maintain a minimum cumulative grade point average.